achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       outiler treatment: mean/median/random imputation,drop,discretization (binning),treat as seperate group,replace with resperctive percentiles,transforation(log,scaling,sqrt,power),Replace the outlier values with a suitable value (Like 3rd deviation)

       Outlier capping with IQR Outlier capping with mean and std Outlier capping with quantiles Arbitrary capping

+      Separation: If the amount of the outlier is higher than the normal then we can separate them from the main data and fit the model on them separately

       Use a Different algorithm that is not sensitive to outliers